 A direct expense charged directly to the amp or property.
-The CDA sets the asset management and bookkeeping fees annually during the budget process by comparing the current fee to the HUD approved maximum fee amount for the market location and assessing expenses in the Central Operating Cost Center (COCC) and feasibility for the amp or project.
+The CDA sets the asset management and bookkeeping fees annually during the budget process by comparing the current fee to the HUD approved maximum fee amount for the market location and assessing expenses in the Central Operating Cost Center (COCC).
 Fees are calculated by multiplying the set fee times the occupied units per month and are charged directly to the amp or project as an administrative expense.
 [24 CFR Part 900].